ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/vscode-plugin.md

 # The Visual Studio Code Plugin

 The VS Code Ballerina plugin provides the Ballerina development capabilities in VS Code.
-Click on the below links for instructions on how to download, install and use the features of the VS Code plugin.
+Click on the below links for instructions on how to download, install, and use the features of the VS Code plugin.

 - [Downloading VS Code](#downloading-vs-code)
 - [Installing the plugin](#installing-the-plugin)